 5.2 Administer first aid to a casualty who is choking 6.
-Be able to manage a casualty with external bleeding 6.1 6.2 Identify the types of external bleeding Control external bleeding 7.
-Be able to manage a casualty who is in shock Recognise shock Administer first aid to a casualty who is in shock 8.
-Be able to manage a casualty with a minor injury 8.2 Administer first aid to a casualty with small cuts, grazes and bruises Administer first aid to a casualty with minor burns and scalds Administer first aid to a casualty with small splinters Addi N/A itional information about this unit Unit aim (s) kno to d purpose of this unit is to assess the wledge, understanding and skills required eal with the range of emergencies uiring first aid in the workplace. asec essment requirements specified by etor or regulatory body (if ropriate) with unit must be assessed in accordance Skills for Care and Development's RQF essment Principles. and nils of the relationship of the unit relevant National Occupational dards N/A
+Be able to mexternal blee nanage a casualty with eding 6.1 6.2 Identify the types of external bleeding Control external bleeding 7.
+Be able to m shock nanage a casualty who is in 7.1 7.2 Recognise shock Administer first aid to a casualty who is in shock minor injury nanage a casualty with a Administer first aid to a casualty with small cuts, grazes and bruises Administer first aid to a casualty with minor burns and scalds Administer first aid to a casualty with small splinters N/A Unit aim (s) knov to de purpose of this unit is to assess the wledge, understanding and skills required eal with the range of emergencies uiring first aid in the workplace. - uirements specified by a ory body (if appropriate) This unit must be assessed in accordance with Skills for Care and Development's RQF Assessment Principles. ationship of the unit and Occupational Standards N/A

-Title: J/616/5450 Understand the role of communication with individuals who have dementia Level: 3 Credit Value: 3 GLH: 26 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the importance of positive interactions with individuals with dementia 1.1 Explain the positive approaches and validation model for working with an individual with dementia 1.2 Explain how positive interactions with individuals who have dementia can contribute to their wellbeing 1.3 Explain the benefits of involving individuals with dementia in a range of activities Understand that individuals with dementia can communicate in different ways 2.1 Identify how individuals with dementia can communicate through their behaviour 2.2 Explain the importance of effective communication to an individual with dementia 2.3 Describe how different forms of dementia may affect the way an individual communicates Understand the factors which can affect communication for individuals with dementia 3.1 Explain how different forms of dementia may affect the way an individual communicates 3.2 Explain why physical and mental health factors may need to be considered when communicating with an individual who has dementia 3.3 Describe how to support different communication abilities of individuals with dementia who have sensory impairment 3.4 Describe the impact the behaviours of carers and others may have on an individual with dementia 3.5 Explain how the use of language can affect positive interactions and communication
+Title: J/616/5450 Understand the role of communication with individuals who have dementia Level: 3 Credit Value: 3 GLH: 26 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the importance of positive interactions with individuals with dementia 1.1 Explain the positive approaches and validation model for working with an individual with dementia 1.2 Explain how positive interactions with individuals who have dementia can contribute to their wellbeing 1.3 Explain the benefits of involving individuals with dementia in a range of activities Understand that individuals with dementia can communicate in different ways 2.1 Identify how individuals with dementia can communicate through their behaviour 2.2 Explain the importance of effective communication to an individual with dementia 2.3 Describe how different forms of dementia may affect the way an individual communicates Understand the factors which can affect communication for individuals with dementia 3.1 Explain how different forms of dementia may affect the way an individual communicates 3.2 Explain why physical and mental health factors may need to be considered when communicating with an individual who has dementia 3.3 Describe how to support different communication abilities of

+individuals with dementia who

+have sensory impairment

+3.4 Describe the impact the

+behaviours of carers and others

+may have on an individual with

+dementia

+3.5 Explain how the use of language

+can affect positive interactions and

+communication